tuned-org-uk/arrowspace-rs/paper.md

 ## Results

-`ArrowSpace` has substantial potential for raw improvements plus all the advantages provided to downstream more complex operations like matching, comparison and search due to the $\lambda$ spectrum.
+`ArrowSpace` has substantial potential for raw improvements plus all the advantages provided to downstream more complex operations like matching, comparison, and search due to the $\lambda$ spectrum.
 Capabilities are demonstrated in the other tests present in the code.
-Please check the `proteins_lookup` example that demonstrates the functionality in a small dataset.
+The `proteins_lookup` example demonstrates the functionality in a small dataset.
 The time complexity for a range-based lookup is the same as a sorted set $O(log(N)+M)$.
 As demonstrated in the `proteins_lookup` example, starting from a collection of $\lambda$s with a standard deviation of $0.06$, it is possible to sort out the top-k nearest neighbours with a range query on an query interval of $\lambda \pm 10^{-7}$.

 ## Conclusion